mozman/ezdxf/docs/source/dxfentities/text.rst

 .. module:: ezdxf.entities
     :noindex:

-The single line TEXT entity (`DXF Reference`_).
+The TEXT entity (`DXF Reference`_) represents a single line of text.
 The :attr:`~Text.dxf.style` attribute stores the associated :class:`Textstyle` entity as string, which defines the basic font properties.
-The text size is stored as cap height in the :attr:`~Text.dxf.height` attribute in drawing units.
+The text size is stored as cap-height in the :attr:`~Text.dxf.height` attribute in drawing units.
 Text alignments are defined as enums of type :class:`ezdxf.enums.TextEntityAlignment`.